R v Lee: Aftermath and impact on pharmacy in the UK

 The main Code for prosecutors was updated in February 2010 and the similar, more detailed, Protocol was published three weeks after the appeal hearing, on 21 June 2010.
 This added the factor strongly indicating against prosecution of: "Has regulatory or remedial action been taken (against a pharmacist or technician), or is it likely to be taken?".

 Lee's prosecution caused concern that it would lead to non-reporting and under-reporting of dispensing errors by pharmacists, impacting patient safety and the ability to learn from mistakes.

 In June 2009, well before Lee's appeal hearing, the RPSGB carried out a survey which found that almost half the pharmacists questioned would reassess whether they would record dispensing errors in an error log.
 More than 12,000 pharmacists signed a petition calling for the law to be repealed.
-Issues with workplace pressure also surfaced, with 4% of pharmacists in a survey carried out by Chemist and Druggist saying that they had contemplated suicide as a result of the stress.
+Issues with workplace pressure also surfaced, with 4% of pharmacists in a survey carried out by Chemist + Druggist saying that they had contemplated suicide as a result of the stress.

 A national effort to decriminalise dispensing errors was catalyzed by the case.
 One report said of Lee, "It's up to us to complete the job and ensure her legacy is as the pharmacist who brought an end to criminal prosecutions for dispensing errors."
 This backstop law has not changed and can be applied, in heavily investigated, extreme cases, where on the facts, a prosecution can be seen to be in the public interest, as confirmed by the Court of Appeal.